-Dangerous South China Sea Fishing
+Fishing in the South China Sea

 Fishing is becoming increasingly dangerous in the South China Sea.
 In the past it was piracy that struck fear in the hearts of fishermen off the coasts of the Philippines and Vietnam.
 Today it’s the Chinese coast guard.
 Dangerous South China Sea fishing now threatens the livelihoods of many.

 Filipino fishermen trolling for Spanish mackerel, trevally, or grouper in Scarborough Shoal of the Spratly Islands are reporting armed showdowns with the Chinese coast guard.
 Vietnamese fishermen, too, pulling squid, shellfish, and other fish from waters near the Paracel Islands now frequently complain of harassment by increasingly aggressive Chinese naval authorities.

 But not all those who venture into the waters at the heart of escalating tensions between China and its neighbors have the same fears.
 Chinese fishermen have a distinct advantage.
 Although they have to travel hundreds of miles to reach waters with abundant marine life, they can expect their nation’s naval authorities to come to their aid when they enter disputed waters.

 Using sophisticated communications equipment supplied by their government, Chinese fishermen can summon their own coast guard to any place in the South China Sea within two to three hours.